-1st violation - Confiscation of device and only returned to a parent or guardian.
+1st violation - Confiscation of device and only returned to a student at the end of the day.

 2nd violation -Detention and confiscation of device and only returned to a parent or guardian.

 3^{rd} violation - Two total hours of detention and confiscation of device and only returned to a parent or guardian.